grafana/k6/Dependencies.md

 - google.golang.org/genproto, google.golang.org/protobuf, github.com/golang/protobuf - get update by `google.golang.org/grpc` when needed

-### How to do it:
+## How to do it

 Currently, I will recommend using [modtools](https://github.com/dop251/modtools).

 Running `modtools check` will give you a list of packages that aren't frozen (the ones above in the exceptions).
-Also, important that this lists both direct and indirect, so some care need to be taken.
-Alternatively just running `go get <dependency>` for each direct one also will tell you if there were update.
+Also, important that this lists both direct and indirect, so some care needs to be taken.
+Alternatively just running `go get <dependency>` for each direct one also will tell you if there were updates.

 Then go at look at the changelog between the version we are at and the latest version.